arnaudt-bojan/arnaudt-bojan/replit.md

 - **Coding Style**: Favor modern JavaScript/TypeScript practices, functional components in React, and maintainable code.
 - **Workflow Preferences**: I prefer an iterative development approach, focusing on core features first and then enhancing them.
 - **Interaction Preferences**: Ask for confirmation before implementing significant architectural changes or refactoring large portions of the codebase.
 - **Working Preferences**: Ensure all UI implementations adhere to the `design_guidelines.md` and prioritize mobile-first responsive design.
 Ensure consistent spacing and typography.
-Do not make changes to the `replit.nix` file.
+Do not make changes to the `replit.nix` file. **MANDATORY: ALL state-changing operations MUST emit Socket.IO events to affected users (see SOCKETIO_USAGE_RULES.md)**.

 ## Test Authentication Credentials
 **CRITICAL: Always use these credentials for manual testing and E2E tests**